Bartmr/estirador/README.md

 To update the project's boilerplate, just run `update-project-boilerplate.sh` and input the _Git_ repository URL of the boilerplate your project is based on.
 In this case `https://github.com/Bartmr/estirador.git`

+## Adding layers

+The core version of `estirador` can be enhanced with some pre-made layers that change its functionality and architecture (example: have `estirador` use `NextJS` instead of `Gatsby` ).
+These layers are placed on top of the default distribution's updates.
+To add a layer, you only have to run the update script like its described above, and instead of fetching updates from the `main` branch, you pick one of the layer branches listed here:

+- `layer/nextjs` - Replaces `Gatsby` with `NextJS`

 ## How to extend Estirador and create a similar updatable boilerplate for my company?

 - Just create a new repository following the instructions above on how to setup a new project, and do the changes you need to accommodate your company's requirements.
 That's it.
 It is now your company's own _Estirador_.
 Now when you create a project from it, remember to input your company's boilerplate _git_ repository URL instead of the official _Estirador_ URL.
 Also remember to keep your company's own boilerplate updated with _Estirador_'s by running the same update script in your company's boilerplate, but targeted to _Estirador_'s repository URL.